 Bell Found in Coal

 Genesis 4:22 states that Tubal-Cain was “an instructor of every artificer in brass and iron…” Perhaps when his civilization came to an end in the flood, one of his bells was buried with a mass of vegetation that became coal and ended up thousands of years later in Newt Anderson’s coal bin.
 The bell was prominently featured in the 1992 CBS docudrama production called Ancient Secrets of the Bible and is now part of the Genesis Park collection.
 Later on, Newton Anderson spent a great deal of time researching the figure atop the bell.
 He discovered similarities to the Babylonian Southwest Wind Demon, called Pazuzu.
-The demon typically is shown with a headpiece like the bell figure.
+The demon typically is shown with a prominent headpiece like the bell figure.
 Indeed the bell’s headpiece appears like it may have been taller and part may have broken off.
 The Hindu deity Garuda is sometimes depicted on top of bells, as is the Egyptian Isis.
 The kneeling posture with hands clasped is quite like Garuda representations.
 Demonic worship seems to take on similar forms in various cultures (like the Venus figurines from disparate lost cultures and the ancient fascination with pyramids), which doesn’t necessitate that they were culturally related.
 At our request, Mr. Anderson was examined by an expert polygraph specialist to further validate his claims.
 He passed the test and the report can be seen here.

-For more detailed pictures of the bell and the demon-like figure on top, click the images above.
+To view more detailed pictures of the bell and the demon-like figure on top, click the images above.
 In 2011 Genesis Park staff participated in locating the mine where the coal containing the bell artifact was dug.
 An article has been published on the significance of this find.